Nutrition for Flexibility: 8 Tips to Getting More Bendy

 8. Be Mindful of Food Allergies and Sensitivities

 Some people are sensitive to various nuts, dairy, corn, and/or wheat gluten, among other substances.
 Even if you don't have a full blown allergic response, if you are ingesting things that inflame your system, your muscles and joints will pay the price.
 Take note of which foods cause you to feel less than your best, and consider eliminating them for a time to see if your struggles improve.
 Be sure to consult a nutritionist if you are eliminating staple foods from your diet.
+I personally really benefitted from getting a food sensitivity test.
+It was done with bloodwork and the consultation was all online.
+Order here

 Book a visit with me for more personalized help.